Student Support Services/Achievement Center

 The ILEAP’s program is a two-year (six semester, including two summer terms) intensive program that includes opportunities to earn 27 credit hours of coursework in classes with general population students and will assist program students in successfully transitioning into gainful employment.

-The US Department of Education has granted Dabney S. Lancaster approval to operate ILEAP as a Comprehensive Transition Postsecondary Program.
+The US Department of Education has granted Moutain Gateway approval to operate ILEAP as a Comprehensive Transition Postsecondary Program.
 This means that program participants who have earned a high school diploma other than a standard diploma are eligible to receive financial aid.
 Participants may also use financial aid to audit classes.

 Counseling and Advising